seismic-anisotropy/PyDRex/README.md

 The package metadata and full list of dependencies are specified in [`pyproject.toml`](pyproject.toml).

+Optional mesh generation using [gmsh](https://pypi.org/project/gmsh/) is available, however the `gmsh` module requires the [`glu`](https://gitlab.freedesktop.org/mesa/glu) library (that may not be installed by default on all systems).

 ## Test

 Some tests can optionally output figures or extended diagnostics when run locally.